amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 - Use **cloud-init** to create an app to scale<br/>
 - Create a **Virtual Machine Scale Set**<br/>
-- Increase or decrease the number of instances in a scale set<br/>

 **3.1 Launch Cloud Shell**